-The word ‘Diploe’ is a general term used to describe the spongy of cancellous region of intervening bone between the hard outer cortical shell and the brittle inner shell (as with the skull).
+The word ‘diploe’ is a general term used to describe the spongy or cancellous region of intervening bone between the hard outer cortical shell and the brittle inner shell (as with the skull).
 The term is usually used for bones of the skull, but can be used for other short bones.

-Bones of the Calvaria
+Bones of the calvaria

 The bone forms synarthrosis joints with the adjacent sphenoid, zygomatic and parietal bones.
 The area where these four bones articulate is termed the anterior pterion which overlies the middle meningeal artery (a branch of the maxillary artery).
-In infancy the sphenoid fontanel here, allows for the bones of the skull to move over eachother to enable passage of the head through the birth canal.
+In infancy the sphenoid fontanel lies here, allowing for the bones of the skull to move over eachother to enable passage of the head through the birth canal.
 The frontal bone contains the frontal sinus which protects the brain from direct skull trauma.

-The Occipital bone forms the posterior part of the skull and articulates with the parietal bones superiorly and forms occipital condyles inferiorly.
+The occipital bone forms the posterior part of the skull and articulates with the parietal bones superiorly and forms the occipital condyles inferiorly.
 These condyles articulate with the lateral masses of the atlas.
 Atlas was the Greek titan who carried the skies, so the C1 vertebra has received an appropriately important name!

-The Parietal bone articulates with the frontal bones anteriorly and the occipital bones posteriorly.
+The parietal bone articulates with the frontal bones anteriorly and the occipital bones posteriorly.
 The bones are the largest bones of the skull and articulate in the midline via the sagittal suture.
 The parietal lobe underneath is involved in sensory perception.
 Early fusion of the sagittal suture gives rise to scaphocephaly.
 This bone is imprinted by meningeal arteries that lie within the substance of the dura mater.

-Structures and Foramina within the Calvaria
+Structures and foramina within the calvaria

-The Arterial grooves are indentations of the meningeal arteries on the inner surface of the skull.
+The arterial grooves are indentations of the meningeal arteries on the inner surface of the skull.
 The middle meningeal artery enters the skull through the foramen spinosum located a few millimetres lateral and posterior to the foramen ovale.
 The artery supplies blood to the meninges along with the anterior and posterior meningeal arteries.
 The anterior is a branch of the anterior ethmoidal artery which enters the cranium through the canal of the same name.
 The posterior artery variably enters the skull through the jugular foramen, foramen magnum or hypoglossal canal.

 The superior sagittal sinus runs in the attached margin of the falx cerebri and drains the lateral aspects of the anterior cerebral.
 It drains into the confluence of the sinuses (located deep to the posterior pterion).
 The sinus grooves the middle, inner surfaces of the frontal bone, both parietal bones in the sagittal plane and the cruciate eminence of the occipital bone.